-Founded in 2002, Compass Project has been serving the youth of Maine for almost two decades.
-Each of our kids is charting his/her own course through obstacles in school and life.
+Founded in 2002, Compass Project has been serving Maine’s youth for almost two decades.
+Each of our students is charting their own course through obstacles in school and life.
 Using wood working and boat building, we help young men and women develop academic and workplace skills, as well as self-confidence and pride.
-We hope our story will inspire you to get involved.
-Indeed, we believe Compass Project kids are truly inspirational!
+We hope our story and our students will inspire you to get involved.

-Since July, 2015 the Compass Project boat shop operates out of Biddeford High School and continues to offer school-based boatbuilding programs, workshops for youth and adults, computer-aided Design/Build courses, and recreational on-water opportunities.
+Since July of 2015, the Compass Project boat shop has operated out of Biddeford High School.
+We are grateful for the generous support of the Biddeford School System as it allows us to offer on-site school-based boatbuilding programs, community workshops for youth and adults, computer-aided design/build courses, and recreational on-water opportunities in the region.

 The Compass Project mission is to use boat building and rowing to provide positive direction to youth by encouraging the development of personal responsibility and community and environmental engagement.
 Our experiential learning programs integrate academic, job and life skills training with boat building and rowing to help youth stay in school and find new career directions.
 Compass would not be Compass without a wide range of adult volunteers and mentors please consider joining our team today!